userfront/react-example/article.md

 1. Send the initial request to the authentication server
 2. Receive and store the access token
-3. Send the access token to your server with each request
+3. Send the access token to your server with each subsequent request

 ## JWT access tokens